 This Technical Specification presents the technical requirements for LED luminaires used on roads and in railway areas in Sweden, Norway, Denmark and Finland.
-This includes road lighting, tunnel lighting, lighting under bridges, underpass lighting, decorative lighting, railway lighting and railway tunnel lighting.
-Escape route direction signs are not in the scope of this document.
+This includes road lighting, tunnel lighting, lighting under bridges, underpass lighting, decorative lightingand, railway lightingand, Escape route direction signs are not in the scope of this document.